 - Sympathetic, to compliment our historic Elizabethan Manor

 - Productive, growing fresh vegetables, herbs and fruit all year round

 We have one full time gardener who looks after the grounds on a daily basis.
 She is assisted by a garden manager, as well as a part time seasonal gardener and a fantastic team of 12 volunteers who carry out a range of tasks around the property, come rain or shine, all year round.

 Our garden is a small, enchanting space - hundreds of plant labels just wouldn't seem right.
 We label our plants as they come into their season of interest but if you'd like to know more about any of the plants growing here, feel free to ask a member of the garden team.
 You can also email us - just send queries and photos to firstname.lastname@example.org and we'll get straight back to you.

 Elizabethan Knot Garden

-We've spent the past year creating our stunning new Knot Garden.
+We've spent the past two years creating our stunning new Knot Garden.